 Since inception, we have funded our operations primarily through public (in Israel and the United States) and private offerings of our equity securities and payments received under our strategic licensing arrangements.
-As of December 31, 2020, we had approximately \$8.3 million in cash and cash equivalents, and have invested most of our available cash funds in ongoing cash accounts.
-In January 2020, we raised approximately \$2.4 million from the exercise of warrants and in February 2020, we raised approximately \$5 million in a follow-on public offering, Additionally, in March through May 2020, we received gross proceeds of approximately \$2.5 million from the partial exercise of warrants.
-In June 2020 and July 2020, we raised approximately \$8.0 million and \$3.4 million, respectively, in registered direct offerings.
+As of December 31, 2021, we had approximately \$4.39 million in cash and cash equivalents and \$14.51 million in short-term deposits.
+We have invested most of our available cash funds in ongoing cash accounts and short-term deposits.
+In August 2021, we raised approximately \$10.0 million from a registered direct offering, and in December 2021, we raised approximately \$10.0 million from the exercise of warrants.